 Veracode services for finding reflected XSS vulnerabilities

 Veracode offers comprehensive services that can help organizations meet web application security standards.
 These include:

 - Static Analysis services that scan binaries to find and fix flaws.

-- Veracode Greenlight, a tool that provides application security feedback to developers as they write code.
+- Veracode Static Analysis IDE Scan, a tool that provides application security feedback to developers as they write code.

 - Software Composition Analysis for identifying flaws like reflected XSS in open source components.

 - Vendor Application Security Testing for evaluating security risks in third-party applications.